fruxefarms/FruxePi/README.md

 ### Step 2: Run Installation Script

-Run `sudo bash install.sh` to quickly install Docker, Docker Compose and some other installation dependencies.
+Run `sudo bash install.sh` to quickly install the application as well as Docker, Docker Compose and some other installation dependencies.

 ![FruxePi Install](docs/img/fruxepi_install.gif?raw=true)

 #### Manual Installation
-Besides the Docker container installation, the FruxePi can also be manually installed and configured by following these [instructions](https://docs.fruxe.co/#/install?id=manual-installation-1).
+Besides the Docker installation, the FruxePi can also be manually installed and configured by following these [instructions](https://docs.fruxe.co/#/install?id=manual-installation-1).
+Good luck!

 ---

 ### Step 3: Launch App

+Launch the application from your browser and login!

 ![Launch FruxePi](/docs/img/fruxepi_login.gif)

-After successful deployment, visit `http://<your-raspi-ip-address>:80/` in your browser to launch the FruxePi dashboard and login with the default credentials.
+After successful deployment, visit `http://<your-raspi-ip-address>:80/` in your browser to launch the FruxePi dashboard and login with the default credentials below:

 #### Default Login
 **User:** hello@fruxe.co